ttton/frontend-coding-challenge/README.md

 ## Outcomes
 Please provide us with:

-1. an EDM of the campaign under the directory `/campaign/edm`
+1. an EDM (the HTML, etc) of the campaign under the directory `/campaign/edm`
-2. a web page of the campaign under the directory `/campaign/page`
+2. a web page (the HTML, etc) of the campaign under the directory `/campaign/page`

 Send the above with all code included (eg. any build tools used), as a cloned repository URL (on source code hosting services such as Bitbucket or GitHub).